 Melanie Leydin resigned on 3 February 2022 and was replaced by Louis Joseph as joint company secretary.
 Details of his qualifications and experience are set out in the Directors' information above.

-Gareth Bannan is joint company secretary.
+Gareth Bannan was joint company secretary and resigned on 3 February 2022.
 Details of his qualifications and experience are set out in the Directors' information above.

 Meetings of directors